The Burgers-FKPP advection-reaction-diffusion equation with cut-off: Proof of Theorem

-In summary, we find the same correction $\Delta c$ as in \cite{Dumortier_2007} for the pulled propagation regime, i.e., when $k\leq 2$, which completes the proof of Theorem~\ref{Myfirstthm} in that case. \begin{remark} As is to be expected, we recover the main result in \cite[Theorem~1.1]{Dumortier_2007} from Theorem~\ref{Myfirstthm} by setting $k=0$ therein. \end{remark}
+In summary, we find the same correction $\Delta c$ as in \cite{Dumortier_2007} for the pulled propagation regime, i.e., when $k\leq 2$, which completes the proof of Theorem~\ref{Myfirstthm} in that case. \begin{remark} Setting $k=0$ in Theorem~\ref{Myfirstthm}, we recover the main result from \cite[Theorem~1.1]{Dumortier_2007}, as is to be expected. \end{remark}